rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 energies, relative to supersystem results, were about 2 kcal/mol; errors were only computed for systems with 10 alanines.

+:cite:t:`Li2013` applied GEBF10 to methanol disolved in water.
+Methanol dissolved in clusters containing up to 1115 water molecules were considered.
+To reach the large cluster size an ONIOM was utilized where the highest level of theory was GEBF approximated MP2-F12/aDZ, the middle layer was GEBF approximated MP2/aDZ, and the lowest level was DFTB (presumably with no GEBF approximation).
+As part of the calibration supersystem MP2-F12/aDZ results for a cluster with 12 water molecules were computed and compared to the GEBF approximated results;
+errors were less than 1 kcal/mol.
+Of note this study also used the :ref:`distance_based_cp` method.

 ************
 GEBF Reviews
 ************